kentcdodds/old-kentcdodds.com/content/blog/application-state-management-with-react/index.md

 management problem is to think of how your application's state maps to the application's tree structure.

-One of the reasons redux was so successful was the fact that it react-redux solved the [prop drilling](/blog/prop-drilling) problem.
+One of the reasons redux was so successful was the fact that react-redux solved the [prop drilling](/blog/prop-drilling) problem.
 The fact that you could share data across different parts of your tree by simply passing your component into some magical `connect` function was wonderful.
-It's use of reducers/action creators/etc. is great too, but I'm convinced that the ubiquity of redux is because it solved the prop drilling pain point for developers.
+Its use of reducers/action creators/etc. is great too, but I'm convinced that the ubiquity of redux is because it solved the prop drilling pain point for developers.